 After a very unexpected layoff from my management job in the food and wine industry, I decided to sell extra pots that I had from my part-time market gigs.
 In the spring of 2014, I threw a chalkboard a-frame sign on my lawn: "shed pottery open."
 I displayed pots on old crates that I had salvaged from a retired farmer down the road.
 If the weather called for rain, I covered my wares with a tarp and closed-up shop.
 If the sun was shining shed was open!
 I was contacted by local talent, Chef Adam Hynam-Smith, he was writing a cookbook: "Curbside: Modern Street Food From A Vegabond Chef" and wanted handmade wares to plate his recipes.
 Essentially, that is where it all began for shed.
 After working with Chef Adam, I went on to collaborate with some of Niagara's top restaurants, breweries, wineries, and chefs.
 I single handedly made thousands of wares for these different establishments.
 I worked myself into exhaustion, and made an incredible amount of sacrifices along the way, but that is what you do when your are truly passionate about something, you put your entire heart and soul into it.

-In July, Ryan quit his job to work with me full-time as my apprentice.
+In July, Ryan quit his corporate management job to work with me full-time as my apprentice.
 There is so much to teach him and so much for us both still to learn, but it's a beautiful life, because we are now in this together.
 2018 is going to be a whole new year and direction at shed.
 We no longer take on new restaurant contracts, we only continue on a much smaller scale with our existing local relationships.
 We have passed on all shows to produce solely for our retail gallery.
 We have exciting plans for a new firing method in the spring (hint below!). shed is still so young and so much continues to change and evolve with each passing day.
 We are humbled and grateful to have tremendous support from our community and beyond, allowing us to stride forward with our shed pottery dream.

 Our promise to you as husband and wife potters is to always work hard and put only our love and joy into our work.
 Thank you for following along in our journey, we can't wait to see what the future brings!